Michael A. Taylor Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks fourth across all MLB pitching staffs.
+- The Guardians have a 3.90 team ERA that ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to surrender 137 home runs (one per game), the third-fewest in baseball.
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (140 total, 1.1 per game).

-- Curry (3-2 with a 3.51 ERA and 53 strikeouts in 77 2/3 innings pitched) makes the start for the Guardians, his eighth of the season.
+- Williams gets the start for the Guardians, his 13th of the season.
+He is 1-5 with a 3.52 ERA and 68 strikeouts through 64 2/3 innings pitched.

-- The righty's last time out came on Thursday against the Los Angeles Dodgers, when he went two innings, surrendering three earned runs while allowing five hits.
+- In his last appearance on Thursday, the right-hander went 4 1/3 innings against the Los Angeles Dodgers, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.